 An investing checklist for the new year

-New Year resolutions are a bit of a cliche, but they’re a cliche for a reason.
-With last year done and dusted and a new one up and running, it’s a good time to do a bit of a “stocktake” and think about what kind of investing you’d like to do in the new year.
+With last year done and dusted and a new one up and running, it’s a good time to do a bit of a “stocktake” and think about what kind of investing you’d like to do this year.

-So with all this in mind, we thought we’d put together a little guide of some things to think about when you’re reflecting on last year and making plans for this one.
+So with all this in mind, here are some things to think about when you’re reflecting on last year and making plans for this one.

-Have you changed jobs?
-Been promoted?
-Did you get a pay rise, or (hopefully not) a pay cut?
-Your income is where your investment money comes from, so it’s essentially the “engine” of your investing.
-So have a think about whether your engine is faster or slower than it was last year.
-If your income’s gone up, then you may be able to invest more than you did last year.
+Has your pay changed?
+Have your expenses changed?
+Your income is where your investment money comes from—it’s essentially the “engine” of your investing.
+So think about whether your engine is faster or slower than it was last year.
+If your income or expenses have changed, then it may be a good time to review how much you invest.

 When do I want to achieve my goals?

 Do I have any new goals?

 Thinking about your goals makes it easier to determine your investment horizon.
 For example, if your goal last year was to buy a house in 10 years, and this year you decide you actually want a house within the next 5 years, your investment horizon is now shorter.
 And you might want to review whether your investments are suited to this new time frame.